Basic Allowance for Housing (BAH) Guide

 Can I Use My BAH to Buy a House?
 Will BAH Cover My Mortgage?

-Yes, you can buy a house with your BAH – there’s no rule against that.
+Yes, you can buy a house with your BAH.
 Just be aware that, by design, BAH does not consider mortgage costs, it only considers the median cost of renting.
 If the cost of renting in your area is higher than your mortgage, you’re in good shape.

 If it’s lower, expect to foot the bill for the difference.
-In addition to considering your home’s cost, size and location, remember to factor in any down payment, taxes, homeowners insurance or closing costs.
+In addition to considering your home’s cost, size and location, remember to factor in any down payment, property taxes, homeowners insurance or closing costs.
+One way to possibly help stretch that BAH is considering a VA loan, that way you’re not paying for PMI or responsible for a down payment.

 You may also need to cover additional homeownership costs for maintenance, repairs or upgrades to your property.